Erin-1919/Erin-1919.github.io/research.md

 ## Other Invited Presentations
 ### 2022
+Geospatial Data Analysis in Discrete Global Grid Systems – Progress and Perspectives.
+Presented at the China Agricultural University, May 2022, Online.

 Quantization, Analysis, and Application of Terrain Data Modeled in Discrete Global Grid Systems.
 Presented at the International Society for Photogrammetry and Remote Sensing Work Group IV/7 (Geo-Data Management) Webinar, Jan.
 2022, Online. [**Recorded Presentation**](https://www.youtube.com/watch?v=FWGl4lSrIyA)

 ### 2021